Jfortin1/RAVEL/README.md

 ### 2. Preprocessing images

 We present a pre-normalization preprocessing pipeline implemented in the R software, from raw images to images ready for intensity normalization and statistical analysis.
-Once the images are preprocessed, users can apply their favorite intensity normalizations and RAVEL as presented in Section 1 above.
-We present a preprocessing pipeline that used the packages `ANTsR` and `fslr`.
+Once the images are preprocessed, users can apply their favorite intensity normalization and the scan-effect correction tool RAVEL as presented in Section 1 above.
+We present a preprocessing pipeline that uses the R packages `ANTsR` and `fslr`.
 While we have chosen to use a specific template space (JHU-MNI-ss), a specific registration (non-linear diffeomorphic registration) and a specific tissue segmentation (FSL FAST), users can choose other algorithms prior to intensity normalization and in order for RAVEL to work.
+The only requirement is that the images are registered to the same template space.

 ##### Prelude